 - You carry on drinking alone when you get home

-- You choose stronger spirits when others are drinking lighter beers
+- You choose more vital spirits when others are drinking lighter beers

 Take action before you regret it and take our self-assessment questionnaire to see if you might be alcohol dependent.